• Skip to primary navigation

 Actinic keratosis (Solar Keratosis) is a skin condition that results in the scaly and crusty texture of the skin.
 Exposing the skin to ultraviolet radiation from the sun may lead to AK.
-This condition is also called as solar keratosis.
+This condition is also called solar keratosis.

 Medical professionals consider actinic keratosis as a pre-cancer condition (1).
 It is important to give immediate medical intervention.
 Otherwise, it may lead to skin cancer also known as squamous cell carcinoma (SCC).